JosePabloGFnl/Prize-Collecting-Travelling-Salesman-Problem/README.md

 ## Procedure

-For the inputs used in the heuristics, a file names genetaor.jl is executed with respective parameters to generate a set of cities.
+For the inputs used in the heuristics, a file names generator.jl is executed with respective parameters to generate a set of cities.

 The one shown in the heuristic_1.jl file is based on a Nearest Neighbor-type approach.